Jayveeeee24/iSpeak-Signs/README.md

 v1.1r1 3/25
 - implemented search filter
 - implemented see more function for category progress in profile fragment
+- created the design for learn word list for items
 - refactored list adapters files except home, favorite list adapter -renamed project files and packages for list adapter for easy read